AfterBloom-MC/wiki.afterbloom.net/docs/servers/network-hub.md

 ## What can you do here?

 In the network hub, you can:
-> Play mini-games like King Of The Ladder
+> Fight under the waterfall
 > View info about the Network
-> choose which server you'd like to go to
+> Choose which server you'd like to go to